Liuyou11111/234/README.md

-# The above file is used for calculating leaf normal vectors and surface reconstruction.
+# The file "PCA.py" is used to calculate leaf normal vectors.
+#The file "Bezier_curve.py" is used for surface reconstruction.